ostasovskyi/causalClustering/README.md

 install.packages(c("igraph", "ggplot2", "Matrix"))
 ```

 The recommended engine for the main causal clustering algorithm is the SDP engine.
 It implements the paper-style semidefinite relaxation and, when available, returns the SDP lower bound and the approximation certificate.
-The SDP engine requires the optional package `sdpt3r`.
+The SDP engine requires the package `sdpt3r`.

 If `install.packages("sdpt3r")` is unavailable in your R setup, install `sdpt3r` from GitHub: